plex90/NicEnabler/README.md

 # NicEnabler
 Easily use your Intel iXXX-v Ethernet Controller on Windows Server Platforms.
+NicEnabler breaks the Driver Limitations, the only Reason that you cannot use your Intel NIC out-of-the-box on Windows Servers is that Intel want that you buy a Server NIC.
+After the successful Installation your NIC works as expected and rock solid!

 ```
 Intel i217-V